williele/fastify-sarah/README.md

 ```

-This way for define JSON Schema was greate.
-But it have alot of boilerplate and Typescript cannot recognize any type from body or return type.
+This way for configuring JSON Schema was greate.
+But it have alot of boilerplate and Typescript cannot recognize any type from body, query, params or return type.
 This is again the reason we are using Typescript to avoid typo.
-This problem can solve with type transform tools (JSON Schema to Typescript), but most of tools required extra step to generate your Type, and you have to seperact JSON Schema, Typescript Type and the actual code to multiple files. `fastify-sarah` try to fix this problem by decorators.
+This problem can solve with type transform tools (JSON Schema to Typescript), but most of tools required extra step to generate your Type, and you have to seperact JSON Schema, Typescript Type and the actual code into multiple files. `fastify-sarah` try to fix this problem by decorators.

 ##### 2. JSON schema decorator

 Define json schema by decorator and class.
-This way will provide benifit both _reusable ability_ and _typescript sugar_.
+This will provide benifit both _reusable ability_ and _typescript sugar_.

 > :warning: **Upcoming feature**